jxph025319/edx-documentation/en_us/shared/manage_discussions/discussions.rst

 All of the discussion moderation and administration roles can perform the following tasks in course discussions.

-* Edit posts, comments, and responses at any level
+* Edit posts, comments, and responses
 * Review posts that are flagged for misuse
 * Close or reopen posts
 * Pin posts
 * Mark responses to questions as correct answers

 .. note:: Discussion moderation tasks are only available when members of the